Texas Towers: Design

 Each tower consisted of a triangular platform, 200 ft on each side, standing on three caisson legs.
 The structures were constructed on land, towed to site, and jacked up to clear the sea surface by 67 ft.
 Radar and other equipment were then installed on location.

 The platform itself contained two floors housing the living areas; two of the legs held fuel oil for diesel generators, while the third held the intake for the desalination unit.
 The platform roof served as a helicopter landing area.
 A rotary gantry was suspended from the platform to allow servicing of its underside.

 Each platform was equipped with one AN/FPS-3 (later upgraded to AN/FPS-20) search radar and two AN/FPS-6 height finder radars, each housed in a separate spherical neoprene radome 55 ft in diameter.
 Originally the towers were to be linked to shore by submarine cable, but this was eventually rejected as too costly; the AN/FRC-56 tropospheric scatter microwave link was installed instead, with an array of three parabolic antennas attached to one edge of the platform.
 UHF and VHF equipment allowed communication with ships and aircraft as well as providing a backup to the microwave link.

 Installations

 Five towers were planned, in an array off the New England/mid-Atlantic coast.
 The most northerly two proposed were dropped from plans due to budgetary constraints.

 Logistical support for all three towers was provided by the 4604th Support Squadron, based out of Otis AFB and specifically constituted for this mission.
 They were originally equipped with H-21B helicopters, which were replaced with three Sikorsky SH-3 helicopters acquired in 1962.
 The was used to supply the stations, with transfer being effected with a platform called the "donut", consisting of an inflated rubber ring surmounted by a railing, which was lowered from the platform to the waiting ship's deck.
-These transfers could only take place at slack tide, when the ship could maintain position.
+These transfers could take place only at slack tide, when the ship could maintain position.